Helen Mirren: Height, Net Worth, High Heels and Iconic Roles

 Helen Mirren and her great-nephew Grandson Basil attend the Los Angeles Premiere Of Warner Bros.'
 Helen Mirren and her great-nephew Grandson Basil attend the Los Angeles Premiere Of Warner Bros.’
 “Shazam!
 Fury Of The Gods” held at Regency Village Theatre on March 14, 2023, in Los Angeles, California (Credit: Kathy Hutchins / Shutterstock)

 Dame Helen Mirren, born Helen Lydia Mironoff on July 26, 1945, is a highly acclaimed English actress.
-With a net worth of $100 million, she has achieved significant success in film and stage performances.
+With a net worth of $100 million as of 2024, she has achieved significant success in film and stage performances.

-Mirren is known for her portrayal of Queen Elizabeth II in various productions, including the film “The Queen,” for which she won an Academy Award and a British Academy Film Award.
+Mirren is known for portraying Queen Elizabeth II in various productions, including the film “The Queen,” for which she won an Academy Award and a British Academy Film Award.

-She has received numerous accolades throughout her career, including the American and British Triple Crowns of Acting.
+She has received numerous accolades, including the American and British Triple Crowns of Acting.

 Mirren began her acting journey with the National Youth Theatre in 1965, where her performance as Cleopatra in “Antony and Cleopatra” led to her joining the Royal Shakespeare Company.